The 2024 Gift Guide for Italy-Lovers

 Gift Puzzle of Italian Wine Regions

 For me, lounging around doing puzzles is a highlight of the holidays.
 So when Babbo Natale brought us a Water and Wines puzzle of Italy last year, you can imagine my delight.
 So much delight that I want to share the idea with you!
-Click the link for the Italy puzzle, but I encourage you to poke around because you may like a Whisky puzzle of Scotland for your brother who dreams of foggy Scottish shores, a map of Napa puzzle for your niece who got married in California’s wine country, or a cheese puzzle of France for your fromage -oving friend.
+Click the link for the Italy puzzle, but I encourage you to poke around because you may like a Whisky puzzle of Scotland for your brother who dreams of foggy Scottish shores, a map of Napa puzzle for your niece who got married in California’s wine country, or a cheese puzzle of France for your fromage -loving friend.

 I am very finicky with my puzzles.
 In fact, I usually only buy Ravensburger with their unique “soft-click technology” (which always gets a good laugh in our house), and I found Water and Wines’ quality so high, I wound up ordering a few more.
 I may buy the Italian coffee culture puzzle for Keith this year, but don’t tell him.